Phong Material

 | diffuseTexture | Basic pattern (Color Map) | Determines the basic color and pattern of the object surface |

-| normalTexture | Surface irregularities (Normal Map) | Expresses fine unevenness and three-dimensionality without dividing actual faces |
+| normalTexture | Surface irregularities (Normal Map) | Expresses fine unevenness and three-dimensionality without having to subdivide actual faces |

-| specularTexture | Gloss map (Specular Map) | Defines which part of the object will be shinier (metal, plastic, etc.) |
+| specularTexture | Gloss map (Specular Map) | Defines which parts of the object will be shinier (metal, plastic, etc.) |

-| emissiveTexture | Light-emitting map (Emissive Map) | Specifies areas that emit light themselves regardless of lighting |
+| emissiveTexture | Light-emitting map (Emissive Map) | Specifies areas that emit light themselves, regardless of lighting |

-| alphaTexture | Transparency map (Alpha Map) | Specifies transparent/opaque areas based on texture brightness |
+| alphaTexture | Transparency map (Alpha Map) | Specifies transparent or opaque areas based on texture brightness |

 | displacementTexture | Displacement map | Moves actual geometry vertices to create physical unevenness |